 4. There’s a clear gap between how consumers want predictive technology to be used, and how it’s actually being used 84 percent of people thought predictive tech should be used to improve the quality of healthcare and 47 percent of people thought it should be used to determine the price of their car insurance.

-5. Yet Businesses are investing in smarter Big Data regardless 77 percent thought their organisation ought to invest in predictive data and 94 percent said it was important for them to understand the psychological attributes of their customers.
+5. Yet Businesses are investing in smarter Big Data regardless 77 percent thought their organization ought to invest in predictive data and 94 percent said it was important for them to understand the psychological attributes of their customers.

-6. Consumers’ fears, whilst universal, are nuanced There is demand for personalised finance, yet distrust of actuarial prediction.
+6. Consumers’ fears, whilst universal, are nuanced There is demand for personalized finance, yet distrust of actuarial prediction.
 The majority think predictive tech should not be used to assess mortgage eligibility or likelihood of default (62 percent and 67 percent respectively), but were open to its use for better account management and advice.

-7. Overcoming peoples’ fears requires Privacy, Transparency & Relevance 66 percent of people would prefer to see personalised advertising, assuming they have to see some advertising.
+7. Overcoming peoples’ fears requires Privacy, Transparency & Relevance 66 percent of people would prefer to see personalized advertising, assuming they have to see some advertising.
 Privacy, transparency and relevance are the building blocks of effective Big Data-based marketing.

 8. Beyond fear lies opportunity ‘Pay for Privacy’ is a real opportunity for traditionally data-dependent businesses.
-27 percent would pay $3 a month to use Facebook without their behaviour being recorded.
+27 percent would pay $3 a month to use Facebook without their behavior being recorded.
 Offering paid options helps remind consumers that their data has value, and that even if they use a service for free, they are still effectively paying for it.